 “I Might Start Real Estate”: Travis Hunter Reveals Plans to Launch a Business With His First NFL Paycheck

 Travis Hunter isn’t spending his first NFL paycheck on flashy luxuries—he’s thinking about the future.
-So, might just start with a “crib” since he spends “most of his time at home” anyway.
+So, he might just start with a “crib” since he spends “most of his time at home” anyway.

 On the latest episode of the Travis Hunter Show, the CU Buffs star shared the screen with Arizona WR Tetairoa McMillan.
-The duo, both projected as early first round picks in this year’s NFL draft, spoke about a variety of topics, ranging from game-day superstitions to what they will do with their first NFL paycheck.
+The duo, both projected as early first-round picks in this year’s NFL draft, spoke about a variety of topics, ranging from game-day superstitions to what they will do with their first NFL paycheck.

 “Same one.
 I’d definitely buy a crib… because I spend most of my time at home anyway.
 If I’m not fishing or if I’m not playing football, I’m at home in my crib.
 So, I’m definitely going to spend my first check on a crib,” said the two-way star.